eliaskosunen/scnlib/README.md

 The rationale of putting this API behing an additional header, is that it pulls in the entirety of `<tuple>` and `<functional>`, which may affect your compile times.

+Using this API will also involve a ~5-10% runtime slowdown.

 ### Supported types

  * Characters: `char` for narrow streams or `wchar_t` for wide streams